libhal-google/libhal.github.io/mkdocs/contributor_guide/arm_cortex_bring_up.md

 # 🔸 Bare-Metal ARM Cortex Target Bring-Up

+!!! info
+    TO BE MOVED TO `libhal-armcortex` REPO

 This guide will step you through making a libhal + conan target library for a arm processor microcontroller.
 Unlike libhal applications that can be executed on a machine running an OS like linux, example Raspberry Pi and Beagle Boards,